alessandroscarlatti/rabbitmq-demo/README.md

 # RabbitMQ Demo Applications

 Each demo application is a separate Spring Boot Project that can be added to your workspace as an individual project so you can build and run the demo.

+The demos are written for Java 8, but should work as far back as Java 6.